Notion Mail for Airtable Users? What You Actually Need

 Table of Contents

-- What Notion Mail does well
+- What Notion Mail did well (and why it's ending)

 - Why Notion Mail doesn't help Airtable users